 This medication should not be used for weight loss.
 Normal doses of this medication will not work for weight loss, and large doses may cause serious, possibly fatal side effects, especially when taken with diet pills.Who should not take Cytomel?

-Liothyronine is used to treat underactive thyroid (hypothyroidism).
-It replaces a hormone that is normally produced by the thyroid gland.
-Low thyroid levels can occur naturally or when the thyroid gland is injured by radiation/medications or removed by surgery.
-It is important to have adequate levels of thyroid hormone in your bloodstream to maintain normal mental and physical activity.
+Liothyronine is used to treat an underactive thyroid (hypothyroidism).
+It replaces or provides more thyroid hormone, which is normally made by the thyroid gland.
+Liothyronine is a man-made form of thyroid hormone.
+Low thyroid hormone levels can occur naturally or when the thyroid gland is injured by radiation/medications or removed by surgery.
+Having enough thyroid hormone helps you stay healthy.
+For children, having enough thyroid hormone helps them grow and learn normally.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 In the US -

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.